debordem/8.4_test_site/readme.md

 # About this Project

 It is better for you to work on your laptop however you can develop your website on the desktop as well.
-As long as you update your code the project will be portable.
+**As long as you update your code** when you make changes the project will be portable.

 #### STEP 1
 You will need a **Sites** folder, in your **Home directory**.
 If you have not have a Sites Folder, create one first.